ubertidavide/Parrot-Conky/README.md

 # Conky Cpu Numbers
 By default cpu numbers is four, for change it go to /etc/conky/rings.lua and change only the variable cpu_numbers.

-# How to install conk
+# How to install conky

 '''
 sudo cp ./etc/conky/conky.conf /etc/conky/conky.conf
 sudo cp ./etc/conky/parrot.png /etc/conky/parrot.png